nitro41992/splitting-sucks/docs/test_coverage.md

 - **Provider Tests:** `WorkflowState` and `ImageStateManager`
 - **Shared Utility Widgets:** `QuantitySelector`
 - **Flutter Services:** Tests for `FirestoreService` methods including receipt CRUD operations (saveReceipt, saveDraft, completeReceipt, getReceiptsStream, getReceipts, getReceipt, deleteReceipt)
+- **Connectivity & Offline:** Tests for `ConnectivityService` and `OfflineStorageService` for handling offline mode and local data persistence

 ### Critical Tests with Implementation Issues ⚠️
 - **Core Workflow Logic:** Tests for the following have been written but require fixes for Firebase initialization: